wjtk/fluent-exception-rule/README.md

 <a name="custom assertions"/> Custom ThrowableAssert
 ----------------------------------------------------
-Assume that we have written some custom AssertJ assertion for custom exception, for example:
+Let's assume that we have written some custom AssertJ assertion for custom exception, for example:

 ```java
 public class SQLExceptionAssert extends AbstractThrowableAssert<SQLExceptionAssert, SQLException> {